+33 2 29 00 14 79

 Blended Learning, Embedding Practice (Future Learn, with the university of Leeds, UK)

 Thanks to my background in psychology, I enrolled in a part-time PhD programme in educational sciences at the UBO under the direction of Gilles KERMARREC in 2017.
+I am affiliated with the CREAD research laboratory.

 My research work focuses on the issue of language learning motivation.
 I am investigating the way in which peer assessment and peer feedback influences learners' self-regulatory strategies.
 I am particularly interested in the impact of social aspects on metacognition, and the interaction between social and digital factors, particularly using video feedback.